2024 Charlotte shootout: Perpetrator

-Hughes was born in Danville, Virginia and was raised in Roxboro, North Carolina.
+Terry Clark Hughes Jr. was born in Danville, Virginia and was raised in Roxboro, North Carolina.
 He was wanted on multiple warrants, including for possession of a firearm by a convicted felon in Lincolnton.
 Hughes had a criminal record dating back as early as his conviction of a Person County robbery in September 2009 and was once previously arrested for reckless driving and speeding as the result of a high-speed pursuit that ended with a crash on I-40/85 near Haw River in June 2012.
 At first, police believed there were two shooters, but on April 30, CMPD chief Johnny Jennings announced police were not seeking additional suspects.
 On May 31, police officially confirmed that Hughes was the only shooter.

 Following the shootout, police initiated negotiations with the individuals inside the house.
 Two women came outside afterward and were taken in by police for questioning.
 Jennings said both suspects are cooperating with police, but no charges were filed.